Baron & Budd Attorney and Shareholder Burton LeBlanc to Speak on Opioid Epidemic at American Association for Justice

 Your inquiry is confidential and the FLSA protects employees from being fired or retaliated against for investing possible violations.

-Learn more about overtime violations, employee misclassification, the FLSA and your rights at //baronandbudd.com/areas-of-practice/overtime-violations/.
+Learn more about overtime violations, employee misclassification, the FLSA and your rights at //baronandbudd.com/employment-law/overtime-violations/.